-Mona was a mother with a fourmonth-old baby.
+Mona is a mother with a four-month-old baby.
 She applied for a junior manager post at a production house.
-She passed her first interview and was invited for a second interview with a senior manager, Ms Wong.
+She passed her first interview and was later invited for a second interview with a senior manager, Ms Wong.